AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 If you want to deploy firewall networks in AWS Transit Gateway (TGW) environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.

-In this example, Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.
+In this example, a transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.

 A firewall of supported vendors (Check Point, Palo Alto Networks and Fortinet etc.) will be deployed within the Transit VPC.
 See the diagram below for more details.

-Once the infrastructure is in place the policy to inspect the east-west and north-south traffic will be created.
+Once the infrastructure is in place you create a policy to inspect the east-west and north-south traffic.

 |avx_tr_firenet_topology|